Analog-based ensembles to characterize turbulent dynamics from observed data: Results

 Moreover, this behavior perfectly matches the one of the second-order structure function of turbulent velocity~\cite{Frisch1995}, which is mimicked by r-fBm and r-MRW.
 The average dispersion of analog-based ensembles in function of time is governed by second order statistics, and more particularly by the distribution of energy across scales, see appendix~\ref{appendixA}.
 Similar results were obtained by Bitane et al.~\cite{Bitane2013} when studying velocity differences between pairs of Lagrangian tracers.

 Figure~\ref{fig2} b) shows the evolution of $\alpha(\tau)$ in function of $\tau$ for the three processes.
 As observed before, for r-fBm $\alpha(\tau)=0$ independently of $\tau$, except for small $\tau$ in the dissipative domain, $\tau<\tau_K$.
 This means that $\delta_s(t+\tau)$ is independent of $\delta_a(t)$ for scales in the inertial and integral domains and slightly depends on it at dissipative scales~\cite{Bitane2013}.
 In the case of the r-MRW and the experimental turbulent velocity, $\alpha(\tau)$ is zero for time delays in the integral domain, $\tau>T$, and increases linearly when $\tau$ decreases through the inertial domain.
 In the dissipative domain the increase of $\alpha(\tau)$ with decreasing $\tau$ is steeper.
-These observations allow us to state that the dependence of $\delta_{s}(t+\tau)$ on $\delta_{a}(t)$ is governed by intermittency effects, \textit{i.e.} by extreme events at small scales in the inertial and dissipative domains.
-The small dependance of $\alpha(\tau)$ on $\tau$ observed for r-fBm at scales in the dissipative could correspond then to chaotic effects of weaker importance than intermittency-leaded ones.
+These observations allow us to state that the dependence of $\delta_{s}(t+\tau)$ on $\delta_{a}(t)$ is governed by intermittency effects, \textit{i.e.} by extreme events at small scales in the inertial and dissipative ranges.
+The weak dependance of $\alpha(\tau)$ on $\tau$ observed for r-fBm at dissipative scales could correspond to chaotic effects of lesser importance than those driven by intermittency.